ibm-cloud-docs/cephaas/create-clusters.md

 ## After the cluster is created
 {: #after-cluster-creation}

-After the cluster becomes available, you can complete the following tasks:
+After the cluster becomes available in ROKS, it appears in your IBM Fusion as a service deployment.
+You can then complete the following tasks:

+In the IBM Fusion as a service UI
+:   - View the cluster in your deployment's cluster list
+    - Monitor cluster health and resource usage
-- Access the cluster from the OpenShift web console.
+    - Enable Fusion services for the cluster
+    - Manage storage quotas

-- Deploy applications and services as you would for any Red Hat OpenShift on IBM Cloud cluster.
+In Red Hat OpenShift on IBM Cloud
-- View health, capacity, and alerts from the IBM Fusion as a service dashboard.
+:   - Configure cluster settings and policies
+    - Manage worker nodes and compute resources
+    - Update or delete the cluster

+In the OpenShift console
+:   - Deploy applications and services
-- Enable and use Fusion services, if needed.
+    - Manage workloads and namespaces
+    - Configure application-level settings

 ## Related tasks
 {: #create-clusters-related}